The Don's Analyst

-The Don's Analyst is an American television film that starred Robert Loggia, and premiered on Showtime on September 6, 1997.
-It predated the very similarly plotted 1999 movie Analyze This.
+National Lampoon's The Don's Analyst is an American crime comedy television film directed by David Jablin, written by David Hurwitz, and starring Kevin Pollak, Robert Loggia, and Sherilyn Fenn.
+It premiered on Showtime on September 6, 1997.
+It predated the very similarly-plotted 1999 film Analyze This.

 Plot

 Don Vito Leoni, the Godfather, is clinically depressed.
 The world has changed and he hasn't.
 He'd like to retire, but if he left the "family business" to his two idiot sons, they'd be dead in a minute.
 So he decides to go legit, which convinces everyone that he must be completely off the deep end.
 To preserve their cushy lives, his dysfunctional family conspires to get him some psychotherapy.
 So his boys kidnap a "paisan" shrink, and order him to "fix" their father.